 - Alter your idea of good hygiene.
 A little dry shampoo, some baby wipes, a squirt of perfume, and you just saved yourself 25 minutes of showering and hair drying.
 You’re welcome.

 Most of us have seen the Pinterest lists of life hacks to save time and improve efficiency, usually involving a professional organizer and a label maker.
 Maybe in another life I would be able to retain and implement those kinds of tips.
 Until then, I have my dry shampoo and Frankenstein meals.
-Do you have any other fantastic Moms’ life-saving hacks?
-Please share them with us on our Facecook Group.
-Cheers, friends.
+Do you have any other fantastic moms’ life-saving hacks?
+Please share them with us in the comments below.